 - These locations have drive through testing.
 Appointments are required.
-Note that appointment lead times can be as long as 3 weeks.
-That said, the State of Maine site was readily available for next day appointments when I checked on 11/13.
+The State of Maine site in Auburn was readily available for next day appointments when I checked on January 13th.

 Regardless of which option you choose, all guests (except those from Maine, New Hampshire, Vermont) are required to sign a Certificate of Compliance in order to check in.

 If you choose to self quarantine, the requirements are as follows: